 Is Ambien Addictive?

 Ambien is liberally prescribed partly because of its low risk of dependence.
-According to Mayo Clinic it’s unlikely that someone taking Ambien will become dependent on it, largely because it is designed for short-term use.
+According to Mayo Clinic, it’s unlikely that someone taking Ambien , mainly because it is designed for short-term use.
+However, this assumes that doctors and patients are using Ambien as suggested.
+Many are prescribed the drug in long-term courses of treatment, and it is easy to abuse as a patient’s tolerance to it grows.

-Additionally, an article published in the British Journal of Clinical Pharmacology reports that Ambien is well-tolerated, clinically effective, and thought to be safer than benzodiazepines, since initial clinical trials reported no evidence of the potential for abuse or dependence.
-However, the article points out that the World Health Organization considers zolpidem to have a frequency of abuse and dependence similar to benzodiazepines, and numerous cases of Ambien abuse and dependence have been reported in Europe and the U.S.
+An article published in the British Journal of Clinical Pharmacology reports that Ambien is well-tolerated, clinically effective, and considered safer than benzodiazepines since initial clinical trials reported .
+However, the article points out that the World Health Organization considers zolpidem to have a frequency of abuse and dependence similar to benzodiazepines, and numerous Ambien abuse and dependence cases have been reported in Europe and the U.S.

 The Bottom Line for Ambien

-Those who abuse or misuse Ambien or take it for long-term relief of insomnia appear to be at risk of developing a dependence on this medication, and those who frequently use sleeping aids like Ambien may be at a higher risk than the general population of dying over a seven-year period.
-The short-term effects of Ambien, which include lingering daytime drowsiness that can affect the ability to drive and perform other tasks, make Ambien a less-than-ideal solution for insomnia.
+Those who abuse or misuse Ambien or take it for long-term relief of insomnia appear to be at risk of developing a dependence on this medication.
+Those who frequently use sleeping aids like Ambien may be at a higher risk than the general population of dying over seven years.
+Ambien’s short-term effects, including lingering daytime drowsiness that can affect the ability to drive and perform other tasks, make Ambien a less-than-ideal solution for insomnia.

-If you abuse Ambien or believe you may have developed an addiction to it, consider a holistic drug treatment program that will help you stop using it as well as identify the underlying issues behind your inability to get a good night’s sleep without it.
+If you abuse Ambien or believe you may have developed an addiction to it, consider a that will help you stop using it and identify the underlying issues behind your inability to get a good night’s sleep without it.
+At Destination Hope, we have the tools to help you kick a dependence on sleep aids like Ambien.
+Quitting cold turkey can be very dangerous, leading to seizures and relapse.
+Our professionals can help you detox and recover from dependence on Ambien.
+Reach out to us to learn more.